kellysdev/movie-Angular-client/README.md

 - [ ] Add director images.
 - [ ] Display all movies for a director in the director dialog.
+- [ ] Display all movies for a genre in the genre dialog.
-- [ ] Add a sort movies by criteria feature.
+- [ ] Add search functionality.
 - [ ] Allow users to curate a "To Watch" list.